Vasissualiyp/GIZMO-setup/DOCUMENTATION.md

 #### Additional Notes

-- The script allows for flexibility in choosing which GIZMO repository to clone (public or private), though the choice must be manually uncommented in the script.
+- The script allows for flexibility in choosing which GIZMO repository to clone (public, private, or starforge).
-- It prepares the environment by creating necessary directories (`archive`, `output`, `last_job`) for storing simulation data and outputs.
+- It prepares the environment by creating necessary directories (`archive`, `output`, `last_job`, etc.) for storing simulation data and outputs.

 ### `music_setup.sh`